nocatchynamehere/ai-agent/SECURITY.md

 ## ⚠️ Known Limitations

-This project **executes Python code**.
-Even with the above protections, it is inherently unsafe to run code from unknown or untrusted users unless sandboxed using:

-- Docker or other containerization tools
-- `firejail`, AppArmor, or similar process confinement
-- Virtual machine isolation
+Even with guardrails, executing arbitrary Python code is inherently dangerous.
+This project does not include sandboxing or process isolation out-of-the-box.

 ---